ConceptaNjolima/MyTNTResources/Week 2/[ENG2.4]Intro To Redux.md

 ## Learning objectives

 * TNTs will understand the importance of Redux
-* TNTs will learn how the store, reducer and actions work together
 * TNTs will have a basic understanding of Redux
+* TNTs will learn how the store, reducers, actions and connect work together

 ## Time required and pace